 • The final step is to install the shingles that you have chosen, which will be installed from the bottom of your roof to the top.
 The roof will then be finished with hip and ridge along the roof ridges, and if needed, roof vents and flashing will be installed and sealed.

 If you are considering a replacement roof, contact the professionals at Alpha Roofing Industries.
-We install asphalt shingles, metal roofing systems, siding, gutters, skylights and attic insulation, and we also offer roof leak repair, roof inspections, debris and moss removal, chimney repair and preventive maintenance plans.
+We install asphalt shingles, metal roofing systems, siding, skylights and we also offer roof leak repair, roof inspections, debris and moss removal, chimney repair and preventive maintenance plans.
 Our crews are composed of residential roofing professionals who work only for us.
 We are known for superior workmanship at competitive prices.
 If you have more questions about Shingle Roof Installation – Roofing Replacement, or would like a free quote, fill out the online request form or call (512) 777-1086.

 Recent FAQs Below